 Plan on Teaching a Love for the Theater, The Playmill Theater, 29 Madison Avenue

 Yes, we must teach our children to mind their manners, to eat healthily, to wear clean undies, and to be kind, but we must also teach them a love for the arts and although you may not think of theater as a kid-friendly activity, the wonderful people at the Playmill Theater think differently.
-And because they have been doing this for a long time, the theater is the oldest summer stock in the region, they help you encourage a love of the arts by performing kid-friendly shows.
-The Little Mermaid is coming to their stage this summer, a tale your children already enjoy and when they fall in love with the magic after the curtain rises, they will be on their way to a life filled with a love for theater.
+And because they have been doing this for a long time, the theater is the oldest summer stock in the region, and they help you encourage a love of the arts by performing kid-friendly shows.
+The Little Mermaid is coming to their stage this summer, a tale your children already enjoy and when they fall in love with the magic after the curtain rises, they will be on their way to a life filled with love for theater.

 Plan to Experience the Wild West at the Rodeo, West Yellowstone Rodeo & Creekside Trail Rides, 175 Oldroyd Road

-The Wild West has captured the imagination of people of all ages and during your Montana journey you can thrill your children with a peek into what it might have looked like all those years ago with a visit to the West Yellowstone Rodeo.
+The Wild West has captured the imagination of people of all ages and during your Montana journey, you can thrill your children with a peek into what it might have looked like all those years ago with a visit to the West Yellowstone Rodeo.
 Offering performances 5 to 6 times a week every summer from mid-June through the end of August, this authentic Western experience will change the look of your summer vacation.
 Rodeo tickets are inexpensive, $20 for adults 12 and older, $10 for children 3-11, and free for 2 and under and their July 4th Rodeo is the most popular, so be sure to buy your tickets early online.

 Plan to Trot into Happiness with the Creekside Trail Rides Offered by the West Yellowstone Rodeo